osu-codeclub/carpentries-aug-2024/04_data-structures.md

 For example, in our `cats` data `likes_string` is numeric, but we know that the 1s and 0s actually represent `TRUE` and `FALSE` (a common way of representing them).

 We should use the `logical` data type here, which has two states: `TRUE` or `FALSE`, which is exactly what our data represents.
-We can ‘coerce’ this column to be `logical` by using the `as.logical` function:
+We can convert this column to a `logical` data type with the `as.logical()` function:

 ``` r
 cats$likes_string